✓ Updated July 2026

 Frequently Asked Questions

-When is the absolute best time to visit Victoria Falls for the most dramatic views, and what should I pack for it?
+When is the absolute best time to visit Victoria Falls, and what should I expect regarding water levels?

-For the sheer, thundering power of the falls, aim for the shoulder seasons, typically March to May or September to November.
-During the peak flood season (February-April), the spray can be so intense that you might not see much of the actual gorge, so pack a good quality waterproof jacket and trousers – you'll get soaked just walking the paths!
-Conversely, the dry season (August-October) offers clearer views but less water volume, though it's still spectacular and great for wildlife viewing.
+For the most dramatic views of the falls themselves, aim for the shoulder seasons – March to May or September to November.
+During the peak flood season (February to April), the spray can be so intense that you might not see much of the actual gorge, though the sheer power is awe-inspiring.
+Conversely, the dry season (August to October) means lower water levels, revealing more of the rock face and making Devil's Pool accessible on the Zambian side.

 I'm planning to visit both the Zambian and Zimbabwean sides.
-How easy is it to cross the border, and what's the best way to get between the viewpoints?
+What's the best way to navigate between them, and are there any visa considerations?

-Beyond the main viewpoints, are there any 'hidden gems' or less crowded spots to experience the falls?
+Beyond the main viewpoints, are there any 'must-do' activities or less crowded spots that offer a unique perspective?

 How many days do you need in Victoria Falls, Zambia/Zimbabwe/Zambia?